 The next stage is determined by the selected metadata structure.

-By using Select button, you can choose a Dataset to make a copy of it.
-Related to the Dataset, you can choose a Data Structure, but there is only one related Metadata Structure.
+By choosing an existing Dataset instead of creating a new one, you are able to make a copy of that dataset.
+Related to the Dataset, you can choose a Data Structure, but there is only one related Metadata Structure for each dataset.

 You are able to use predefined content or change fields as you want.